ymgyt/clc/README.md

-# calculator
+# calculator(clc)

-Calculator is a Command line calculator written in Rust 🦀
+clc is a Command line calculator written in Rust 🦀

 ## Usage